NeerBhardwaj/neerbhardwaj.github.io/_pages/about.md

 I received my PhD from the University of Illinois at Urbana-Champaign, where my advisor was <a href="https://math.illinois.edu/directory/profile/vddries/" target="_blank">Lou van den Dries</a>.

 ### Research interests

-I am interested in o-minimality and the model theory of valued fields, and my work involves an interplay of ideas from algebra, model theory, and number theory.
+My work involves an interplay of ideas from algebra, analytic geometry, model theory, and number theory.

 <!-- ### Interests

+I am interested in o-minimality and the model theory of valued fields, and

 More precisely, I work on developing counting strategies using ideas from arithmetic, complex analysis, o-minimality, and model theory of valued fields, and pursuing ensuing applications.-->